-School and Teen Programs utilize the Museum as a resource to enhance learning and to engage high school students through the exploration of contemporary art—connecting educators and teens to local, global, and cultural issues that affect their lives.
+Youth programs utilize the Museum as a resource to enhance learning and engage young people through the exploration of contemporary art—connecting them to local, global, and cultural issues that affect their lives.

 Participate in special, hands-on programs for families with children three to eight years old.
 Families can explore the New Museum’s exhibitions through lively conversations in the galleries and engage in related creative activities.

 Dig deeper through over 10,000 objects that comprise Museum's 40-year legacy of new art, new ideas.